-In some cases, this is true: he might truly be hungry and simply need a quick snack, or he wants his special lovey and will quiet down once he has it in his hands.
+In some cases, this is true: he might be hungry and need a quick snack, or he wants his special lovey and will quiet down once he has it in his hands.

-But in many cases, 1 year old tantrums don’t go away even after obliging your child’s requests.
-In fact, he might just throw another fit about something else, or even reject the snack or lovey he had earlier been so adamant about.
+But 1 year old tantrums don’t go away even after obliging your child’s requests.
+In fact, he might throw another fit about something else, or even reject the snack or lovey he had earlier been so adamant about.